Welcome our Birth Song Botanicals Herb Garden!

 Mugwort (Artemisia Vulgaris)- Named after the Greek Goddess Artemis in part for its benefits to the female body, Mugwort offers herbal support during many stages of womanhood.
 Whether easing cramping or increasing flow during menstruation or relieving symptoms experienced during menopause, Mugwort is an overall uterine tonic.
 Mugwort also holds a special place in Chinese Herbal Medicine.
 For centuries, it has played a key role in Moxibustion Therapy, which consists of burning the herb over a certain acupuncture point to stimulate blood circulation that results in fetal movement; thus reversing a fetus in the breech position.
 Mugwort is seen in the same ceremonial light in Native American culture as White Sage, being burned to cleanse a space before ritual.
-In traditional witchcraft, Mugwort was thought to bring forth a sense of clairvoyance and lucid dreaming.
+In traditional herbalism, Mugwort was thought to bring forth a sense of clairvoyance and lucid dreaming.
 Mythical and medicinal, Mugwort has also been known to benefit the digestive system by stimulating the production of bile.

 *Avoid During Pregnancy*